percona/k8spg-docs/docs/monitor-kubernetes.md

     type: Opaque
     ```

-4. Create the namespace where you want to set up monitoring.
-The following command creates the namespace `monitoring-system`.
+4. Create the Namespace where you want to set up monitoring.
+The following command creates the Namespace `monitoring-system`.
 You can use another name.

     ```{.bash data-prompt="$" }
     $ kubectl create namespace monitoring-system
     ```

 5. Switch the context to the namespace you created.
-The subsequent commands will be executed in this namespace.
+The subsequent commands will be executed in this Namespace.

     ```{.bash data-prompt="$" }
     $ kubectl config set-context --current --namespace=monitoring-system